is8ac/aural2/paper/aural2.md

 Once the user has created all labels for the clip, the label set is submitted to the aural2 server which both writes it to the boltDB, and adds both the label set and the corresponding audio clip to the training data object.

 ### Training
-The training data object contains two maps, one of inputs and one of target, where each input is of shape `[312, 13]` and type float32 and each target is of shape `[312]` and type int32.
+The training data object contains two maps, one of inputs and one of targets, where each input is of shape `[312, 13]` and type float32 and each target is of shape `[312]` and type int32.

 When aural2 starts, it reads the list of label sets from the boltDB and the audio clips to which they refer, and adds them to the training data object.